Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: RL Policies for DBRP

-During the training phase, the agents explore the state-action space by using an $\epsilon$-greedy strategy, where $\epsilon$ represents the exploration-exploitation trade-off, indicating the percentage of actions through which the agent takes random actions instead of following the current best policy.
+During training, the agents explore the state-action space by using an $\epsilon$-greedy strategy, where $\epsilon$ represents the exploration-exploitation trade-off, indicating the percentage of actions through which the agent takes random actions instead of following the current best policy.
 Initially, a high $\epsilon$ value is set, meaning the agent is more likely to take a random action, ensuring sufficient exploration.
-As training progresses, $\epsilon$ is gradually decreased, shifting the agent's behavior from exploration to exploitation, where the action that maximizes the Q-value from the prediction network has a higher probability to be selected.
-As the agent interacts with the environment, the accumulated experiences, consisting of state, action, reward and next state are stored in a replay buffer.
-These experiences are then randomly sampled in mini-batches for training the target network.
-At each iteration, a mini-batch of training data is sampled from the replay buffer and the training loss is computed as by Equation (\ref{dqn}).
-The parameters of the prediction network are updated via gradient descent to minimize the loss, while the target network's parameters are updated less often, usually by directly copying the prediction network's weights.
-This delayed update mechanism for the target network ensures the learning process to avoid diverging for instability or erratic behavior, enhancing the reliability of the training.
+Over time, $\epsilon$ is gradually decreased, shifting the agent's behavior towards exploitation by selecting actions that maximize the Q-value according to the prediction network.
+As the agent interacts with the environment, its experiences ---consisting of state, action, reward, and next state--- are stored in a replay buffer.
+To train the network, mini-batches of these experiences are sampled randomly from the buffer, ensuring a more stable and uncorrelated training signal.
+The prediction network is updated at every training step, while the target network is updated less frequently, typically by copying the prediction network's weights at regular intervals.
+This delayed update mechanism helps stabilize training and avoids divergence or erratic behavior.

-We employ the same Neural Network architecture for the two Q-value networks.
-Initially, the input layer is designed to match the dimensions of the state observations defined in Section~\ref{statedesign}.
-Then, we have two fully connected dense layers followed by a Rectified Linear Unit (ReLU) activation function.
-The ReLU function is selected for its non-linear properties and its ability to mitigate the vanishing gradient problem, which is especially beneficial during the training of deep networks \citep{nair2010rectified}.
-Finally, an output layer corresponding to the number of actions allows the network to output a Q-value for each possible action based on a given state.
+For both SPRL and DPRL, we adopt the same neural network architecture for prediction and target networks.
+The input layer is designed to match the dimensionality of the system state, as defined in Section~\ref{mdpframe}.
+This is followed by two fully connected dense layers, followed by a Rectified Linear Unit (ReLU) activation function.
+ReLU has been selected for its non-linear properties and its effectiveness in mitigating the vanishing gradient problem during deep network training~\citep{nair2010rectified}.
+Finally, the output layer contains one node per possible action, allowing the network to output a Q-value for each possible action given the current state.